10 Republicans on the ballot who were at or near the Capitol on Jan. 6, 2021

 "When everything started to happen...we all left.
 I was responsible for 60-70 people at the Capitol.
 I had multiple people get injured but I made sure they made it back to our hotel.
 It was a terrible experience," Majewski said in an interview with Toledo TV station WTOL in April 2021.
 "It was one that was supposed to be great."

 But as a candidate, Majewski's record has come under scrutiny for other reasons.
 He claimed that he served the U.S. Air Force in Afghanistan.
 Military records obtained by the Associated Press revealed that he never deployed to Afghanistan.
 The AP said that Majewski's campaign, when asked about his records, "did not directly address questions about his claim of deploying to Afghanistan."
-A subsequent AP report noted that his campaign claimed that he was demoted and punished after a "brawl," but military records and show that he was, in fact, demoted and punished for drunk driving on a U.S. air base in Japan.
-Majewski, according to the AP, acknowledged in a statement that he had been punished for drunk driving but did not say why his campaign had attributed his demotion to a brawl.
+A subsequent AP report noted that his campaign claimed that he was demoted and punished after a "brawl," but military records show that he was, in fact, demoted and punished for drunk driving on a U.S. air base in Japan.
+In a statement, Majewski acknowledged that he had been punished for drunk driving but did not say why his campaign had attributed his demotion to a brawl, according to the report.

 Last month, the National Republican Congressional Committee, withdrew ads for Majewski.

-Although the Republican party "has no hesitation about backing candidates who either were there at the Capitol or who endorsed the ridiculous election lies of Donald Trump," Sabato surmised that they are merely "being pragmatic" in light of the popularity of these candidates with GOP voters.
+Although the Republican party "has no hesitation about backing candidates who either were there at the Capitol or who endorsed the ridiculous election lies of Donald Trump," Larry Sabato, a political analyst and director of the University of Virginia's Center for Politics, surmised that they are merely "being pragmatic" in light of the popularity of these candidates with GOP voters.
 The race is now leaning in favor of Majewski's Democratic opponent, incumbent Rep. Marcy Kaptur.

 Leon Benjamin Sr., GOP nominee, Virginia, 4th Congressional District